yeonghoey/the-plain/_posts/2016-10-14-witchmercy.md

 ## Solution
-Calculate the expected cost for **buying 50 or more boxes under the condition that I can stop buying when I won the skin**.
+Calculate the expected cost for **buying 50 or more boxes under the condition that I can stop buying bundles when I won the skin**.

 Here is the example: